OleBialas/olebialas.github.io/content/projects/slab.md

 +++
-title = 'S(ound)lab: A python package for running psychoacoustic experiments' date = 2023-11-06T13:29:06-05:00
-draft = false
-description = 'Slab was designed for creating and running experiments on acoustic perception while providing a good learning experience for users lacking prior experience in coding.' tags = ['Python', 'science', 'sound', 'signal processing'] cover = 'fbank.png'
+title = 'S(ound)lab: A python package for running psychoacoustic experiments' draft = false description = 'Slab was designed for creating and running experiments on acoustic perception while providing a good learning experience for users lacking prior experience in coding.' tags = ['Python', 'science', 'sound', 'signal processing']
 +++

-## Why slab?
-Many researchers who lack formal training in coding turn to software providing graphical user interfaces to select and configure components for their experiment.
-Unfortunately, this reduces transparency and reproducibility and limits the users understanding and control of the experiment.

-Slab addresses this problem by providing researchers with a way to flexibly design their experiments that facilitates learning and understanding of the underlying code and procedures.
-Slab is routinely used in behavioral and neurimaging experiments and was published in the academic Journal of Open Source Software [^1].
+# Motivation
+When I started to do research in auditory neuroscience, I quickly realized that studying Biology **did not teach** me the coding skills I needed for designing and running my own experiments.
+Many students at the start of their research careers share this experience.
+Thus, they either **delay** their research by first learning how to code or they turn to programs that allow them to arrange experiments by clicking and dragging predefined components.
+While these programs offer a quick solution, they are often **opaque** and limit understanding in the long run.

+We wanted to create a toolbox that quickly enabled inexperienced users to run experiments while **teaching** them fundamentals in coding, digital signal processing and experimental design.
+At the same time, it should be **comprehensive** and **flexible** enough to implement complex and innovative auditory experiments [^1].

 ## Design

-Rather than providing ready-made solutions, slab provides basic building blocks, allowing flexible experimental design with clean and maintainable code.
-These building blocks are implemented in several classes:
+Rather than ready-made solutions, slab provides basic **building blocks** that are implemented in complementary modules.

-- **Signal**: base class for sounds and filters.
-Typically not directly accessed.
-- **Sound** (inherits from Signal): generate simple sounds, like white noise or pure tones, manipulate and play them.
-- **Filter** (inherits from Signal): Create and apply filters (shown in the title title figure), for example to equalize loudspeakers.
-- **HRTF** (inherits from Filter): stands for head-related transfer function - a special kind of filter for simulating spatial audio.
-- **Trialsequence/Staircase**: generate and iterate trough different experimental sequences and record responses.
+This allows new users to focus on individual modules, provides **flexibility** and keeps code **clean** and maintainable.
+While slab provides useful functions with sensible defaults it does not limit the user to those - any slab data structure can be instantiated from a **Numpy array**, granting maximal flexibility.

+Because slab is teaching-oriented, it provides extensive online documentation with hands-on **tutorials** on all core functions.
+We developed slab in close interaction with the students who tested it to make sure it is **intuitive** to beginners.

 ## Example

-For a demonstration of slab, let's consider the implementation of a pure tone audiogram which measures the hearing threshold across different frequencies.
+For a demonstration of slab, let's consider the implementation of a pure tone **audiogram**.

-In the code below, we generate pure tones with different `frequencies` using the `slab.Sound.tone()` method.
-Then, we run a `staircase` sequence which determines the level at which the tone is played.
-The method `staircase.present_tone_trial()` plays the tone, waits for the listeners response (press 1 if you heard it and 2 if you didn't) and adjusts the sound level accordingly.
+The code below generates different tones and uses a staircase procedure to estimate the **hearing threshold** at each frequency

-The `staircase` will decrease the tone's level until you can't hear it anymore, then increase it until you hear it again, then decrease it again and so on, until a certain number of reversals is reached (here 5).
-The threshold at a given frequency is then calculated as the mean intensity of all reversal points.
+The method `staircase.present_tone_trial()` **plays** the tone, waits for the listeners **response** (press 1 if you heard it and 2 if you didn't) and then decreases of increases the sound's **level** depending on whether or not it was heard.
+This goes on until a certain number of reversals have happened (here 5).
+The threshold at a given frequency is given by the mean intensity of all reversal points.

 ```python
 import slab